 The majority of wetlands in the Connecticut River system are freshwater palustrine wetlands that have a wide range of water regimes.
-Due to the various types of water regimes and the presence of freshwater, these wetlands are the most diverse floristically, supporting species ranging from SAV like tapegrass (American eelgrass; Vallisneria americana) to facultative shrubs like silky dogwood (Swida amomum) depending on the frequency of flooding and soil saturation (Table 2; Metzler & Tiner, 1992).
+Due to the various types of water regimes and the presence of freshwater, these wetlands are the most diverse floristically, supporting species ranging from SAV like tapegrass (American eelgrass; Vallisneria americana) to facultative shrubs like highbush-blueberry (Vaccinium corymbosum) depending on the frequency of flooding and soil saturation (Table 2; Metzler & Tiner, 1992).